akka/akka-management/bootstrap-joining-demo/aws-api-ecs/README.md

 # Step 3: Build and publish the Docker image

-The easiest way to do this is by running the included script (which you read earlier, right?):
+You can do so by running the provided script.
+We suggest you read the script before executing it, to understand what's happening inside:

 `./scripts/publish-application.sh`